microsoft/fluentui/rfcs/react-components/convergence/static-classes-on-slots.md

 ### Slot Names

 The root slot already has a static className with the format `fui-{ComponentName}`, per [#19937](https://github.com/microsoft/fluentui/issues/19937).
-This RFC proposes that every other slot of a component should have a static className added, with the format `fui-{ComponentName}__{slot}`.
-The static className would be added to the start before any other classNames.
+This RFC proposes that every other slot of a component should have a static className added to the start before any other classNames, with the format `fui-{ComponentName}__{slot}`.
+This naming convention aligns other libraries' CSS naming conventions, including [BEM](https://en.bem.info/methodology/naming-convention/).

 For example, the HTML tree of Checkbox would look like: